merri-bek-tech/merri-bek-tech/content/english/get-involved/volunteering.md

 prev: /docs/getting-involved
 ---

-Merri-bek Tech is a great place to volunteer to build valuable skills in server administration, while contributing meaningfully to local community groups.
+We are looking for non-technical and technical volunteers to join us in building green technology and contributing to local community groups.
+In particular, we are looking for people who can get involved with:.

+- communicating and collaborating with other non-profit groups
+- coordinating our activities and volunteers
+- contributing to open source software in a range of programming languages
+- maintaining CoopCloud recipes for deploying apps using docker compose
+- helping us prototype local mesh network using LoRa and similar technologies
+- helping us test technical approaches
+- writing documentation accessible to our broader community

+In future we will also need help with:

+- training and involving the wider community
+- community-led decision-making and co-design

-## Who can volunteer?
+## Who can volunteer

-Volunteering is open to anyone aged 14 and up, regardless of whether you have any existing skills with server administration or even using computers.
-If you are an experienced IT professional, your volunteering is also very welcome, and could include a component of mentoring others if you wish.
+Volunteering is open to anyone aged 14 and up, regardless of whether you have any skills with computers.
+Our activities are centred on Merri-bek, but volunteers can live anywhere in Victoria, Australia.

-Merri-bek tech centers it's activities within Merri-bek.
-You can volunteer if you don't live in Merri-bek, providing you live within Victoria, Australia.

-## What commitment is involved?

-Volunteering occurs in three-month long cohorts with other volunteers there for the same period.
-This enables us to spend a bit of time setting context, give you space to work on an interesting project to improve technology in Merri-bek, and celebrate at the end.

-We'd like volunteers to hold off volunteering if they don't feel comfortable making a best-effort to be involved for three months.
-Of course in practice, life changes happen, and it's ok to pull out mid-cohort if necessary.

-During your three months, volunteers can engage with the organisation by:

-* An in-person induction meeting at the start of the sprint
-* An online chat channel for ongoing questions and support
-* A weekly in-person lab time, with some structured lessons and some project time
-* An in-person showcase and celebration at the end of the sprint

-In addition to that, we expect that you'll want to spend some time on a project related to technology in Merri-bek.
-How much time you invest in that is up to you, but we'd recommend at least a couple of hours per week.

-If this sounds like you, [read more about our 2024 winter cohort](/get-involved/cohort1).
+You might already have skills in one or more of the following areas, or you might be keen to build them by volunteering with us:

+- organising community groups or volunteers
+- participatory decision-making
+- programming in Rust, Typescript, or Go
+- networking and IT infrastructure

+We hope volunteers will join us for at least 6 months.

+## Learn more

+To learn more, please send us an email at membership@merri-bek.tech with information about how you would like to be involved, what skills you'd like to use or build, and your availability.